 Stormwater capture represents a potential new source of water to the region.
-While additional sources of local water are always good for a region, stormwater capture requires a lot of land, and thus has been found to be too expensive for large-scale development in many areas.
+While additional sources of local water are always good for a region, stormwater capture requires a lot of land, and thus has been found to be too expensive for large-scale development in many areas, particularly where land prices are high.
 Large areas of land are required in order to construct ponds to settle out the particulate matter that accompanies storm flows.
 Since large storms are not abundant every year, land acquired for large scale stormwater capture would not be used on a consistent basis, and therefore represents a large investment that does not reap benefits every year.
+A huge benefit in capturing stormwater is the fact that its salinity is very low, and any stormwater captured would improve the water quality of groundwater basins.